Accessibilly/machine_vision_template_documents/README.md

 These documents are intended to save you time, trouble, effort, and money.
 If you would like to sells dozens, hundreds, or thousands of industrial vision systems for a specific use case, then you may find these documents useful as you navigate the early stages of product development.

 ## "Machine" Vision?
 Not Computer Vision?
 Machine vision is the application of digital image processing to industrial automation and lab automation.
-You could also think of "machine vision" as "computer vision" for factories: cameras + computers + software + digital communications + (etc.) to make measurements and decisions based on image data of products in production.
+You could also think of "machine vision" as "computer vision" for factories: cameras + computers + software + digital communications + (etc.).
+A machine vision system captures images, makes measurements and/or decisions, and then outputs the data to another system such as a [programmable logic controller (PLC)](https://en.wikipedia.org/wiki/Programmable_logic_controller).

 If your vision system connects to a PLC, rotary encoder, conveyor built, production line, CMM, 6- or 7-axis industrial arm robot, pick and place robot, gantry robot, warehouse management system, or the like, then you should be aware that there is a half century (arguably, a century) of similar vision systems being lumped into the category of "machine vision."
 For at least some searches, try including the term "machine vision" in place of the term "computer vision."